lenderpanel

 Recently asked questions about conveyancing in Tufnell Park

-I am buying a new build house in Tufnell Park with a loan from Birmingham Midshires.
-The developers refused to reduce the amount so I negotiated 6k of additionals instead.
-The sale representative told me not disclose to my solicitor about the extras as it could affect my loan with the lender.
+I am purchasing my first flat in Tufnell Park with a mortgage from HSBC Bank.
+The developers refused to reduce the amount so I negotiated five thousand pounds worth of additionals instead.
+The house builders rep told me not inform my solicitor about this side-deal as it could jeopardize my mortgage with the bank.
 Is this normal?.

 Lenders have different policies on incentives.
 Some accept none at all, cash or physical, while others will accept cash incentives up to 5%.